ziyilin/graal/docs/reference-manual/languages/jvm/options.md

 HotSpotCompilation-136 Lsun/nio/cs/UTF_8$Encoder;                    encode        ([CII[B)I |  591ms   740B   418B  4921
   ```

-## Setting Graal compiler options with language launchers
+## Setting Compiler Options with Language Launchers

-The Graal compiler properties above are usable with some other GraalVM launchers such as
+The GraalVM compiler properties above are usable with some other GraalVM launchers such as
 `node`, `js` and `lli`.
 The prefix for specifying the properties is slightly different.
 For example: